In the Bedroom: Cast

-Sundance
+Production

+Principal photography began on 1 June 2000 and completed on 6 July 2000.

+Release

 In the Bedroom made its debut at the 2001 Sundance Film Festival.
-In a 2022 profile by The New Yorker, Todd Field recalled that when the film got acquired by Miramax Films, he was devastated, meaning that his film could be heavily re-edited by Harvey Weinstein in order to fit mass appeal.
-He then called Tom Cruise, a personal friend of his, and asked for advice.
-Cruise advised him to not give Weinstein any pushback and allow him to make all the edits.
-He suggested to wait until it tested poorly with audiences and then remind them of how well the film did at the film festival so they would release the original cut.
-Cruise’s advice worked and Field ended up releasing the original cut theatrically.
+In a 2022 The New Yorker profile, director Todd Field recalled that when the film was acquired by Miramax Films, he was devastated, concerned that his film would be heavily re-edited by Harvey Weinstein.
+Field called Tom Cruise, a personal friend (and cousin of In the Bedroom actor William Mapother), who advised him not to give Weinstein any pushback, allow him to extensively re-edit, wait until the film tested poorly, then remind Weinstein of how well the film was initially received at Sundance.
+Field followed Cruise's advice and it worked.

 Critic Dennis Lim wrote in Village Voice:

-In the Bedroom was the first film to premiere at the Sundance Film Festival to receive an Academy Award nomination for Best Picture.
+In the Bedroom was the first film that premiered at the Sundance Film Festival to receive an Academy Award nomination for Best Picture.
 It also received nominations for Best Actor, Best Actress, Best Supporting Actress, and Best Adapted screenplay, more nominations than any film to premiere at Sundance until Precious in 2009.